dhruvsanagaram/SPoC_tests/README.md

 To start generating tests with KLEE, follow these steps:

-1. **Compile to LLVM Bitcode:**
+1. **Compile to LLVM Bitcode and Run KLEE:**
    First, compile the desired C/C++ program into LLVM bitcode using the provided Python script.
-For complex C++ programs that failed in our initial tests, use the following command:
+For complex C++ programs that failed in our initial tests, use the following commands:

    ```sh
    python3 compile_bitcode_tests.py -c -1